 - PRIME Practice Incentive: Employers may receive a 5 per cent practice refund on their average annual assessments by having good OHS and return-to-work programs in place.

 - PRIME Experience Incentive: Employers who manage their claims costs through early and safe return-to-work programs can receive an experience refund, while employers with high claim costs may receive an experience charge.
 You must first qualify for a practice refund to be considered for an experience refund.
 However, employers will always be subject to experience charges if applicable.

-Submit your annual employer statements to WorkplaceNL online through connect by February 28 each year to be eligible for a PRIME refund.
+Submit your annual employer statements to WorkplaceNL online through connect by the end of February each year to be eligible for a PRIME refund.

 Based on your Employer Category, your OHS and return-to-work requirements for the PRIME Program are:

-- Path 1: OHS Education: At each worksite, you employ less than ten workers for provincially regulated employers or fewer than 20 workers for federally regulated employers and you pay less than $10,000 in average assessments
+- Path 1: OHS Education: At each worksite, you employ less than 20 workers and you pay less than $10,000 in average assessments.

-- Small Employer: At each worksite, you employ less than 10 workers for provincially regulated employers or fewer than 20 workers for federally regulated employers and you pay greater than or equal to $10,000 and less than $48,000 in average assessments
+Small Employer: At each worksite, you employ less than 20 workers and you pay greater than or equal to $10,000 and less than $48,000 in average assessments.

-- Medium Employer: At one or more worksites, you employ 10 or more workers for provincially regulated employers or 20 or more workers for federally regulated employers and you pay greater than or equal to $10,000 and less than $48,000 in average assessments
+- Medium Employer: At one or more worksites, you employ 20 or more workers and you pay greater than or equal to $10,000 and less than $48,000 in average assessments.

-- Large Employer: At one or more worksites, you employ 10 or more workers for provincially regulated employers or 20 or more workers for federally regulated employers and you pay $48,000 or more in average assessments
+- Large Employer: At one or more worksites, you employ 20 or more workers and you pay $48,000 or more in average assessments.

 The number of workers at each site includes all managers, non-managers and owners or operators.